 ’11 August 3114 BC’ is the date that life began, according to the Mayans who were ancient astronomers.
 This is just one of the many interesting facts that you can learn at the historically and culturally rich port of Costa Maya Mexico or Puerto Costa Maya as it is locally called.
-The port is one of the most diverse ports to cruise to on the Caribbean route.
+The port is one of the most diverse ports to cruise to in the western Caribbean.

 The small Costa Maya cruise port, famous for the largest Mayan ruins is located in Mexico’s Yucatan peninsula south of Playa del Carmen, near Belize.
 It was transformed into a cruise ship destination in 2001 and was rebuilt in 2007 after the devastating hurricane dean destroyed it.